-Robert Alan Soloway, a 27-year-old Seattle resident dubbed "Spam King" by federal agents, was arrested on Wednesday and charged with multiple counts of fraud
+Robert Alan Soloway, a 27-year-old Seattle resident dubbed "Spam King" by federal agents, was arrested on Wednesday and charged with multiple counts of

 , wire fraud, e-mail fraud, aggravated identity theft, and money laundering.
 If convicted on the various counts, Soloway could face decades in prison.